Computer shuts down by itself… The solutions!

 60e63fe15632e

-To test these components, you can:
+To test these components, we can:

-• Either use software means
+• Either use software tools

 • Either use material means